chriscpan/disneyBnB/README.md

 [Details][phase-two]

-### Phase 3: Viewing Profiles(~1 days)
+### Phase 3: Implement a Map Feature (~ 2 days)
-I will add API routes to user profiles.
-Comments for profiles and listings will be added.
-Seed data for user profiles will also be created.
+A third party API, which can display Google Maps is used.
+Users can see where the locations will be located exactly in regards to a map.

-A search bar will be added that updates in real time.
+A split screen subview will be implemented to have the maps display and the location listing simultaneously.

-[Details][phase-three]
+[Details][phase-five]

 ### Phase 4: Own Listing and Profile (~1 days)
 A form to list your space will be added.
 Profiles now include views to see and make